jet-yangqs/Affective/README.md

 ### How to run

-To run FERPlus, follow several steps:
+To run FERPlus, please follow several steps:

 Step 1: cd into FERPlus directory